Andrew-Kim-1128/HelpDesk-Web-App/README.md

 ## Overview

 This application allows users to create and manage support tickets while providing role-based access control for administrators and a root account.
+This project is a result of me trying to learn automation in a full-stack dev environment.

 It demonstrates: